francelwebdev/francelwebdev/README.md

   <br>
   API: https://cifoncia-api.herokuapp.com/

-  The Frontend is an VueJS application build with Quasar framework.
+  UI is build with VueJS and Quasar framework.
   <br>
-  The Backend is an GraphQL API build with NodeJS, ExpressJS, Express-graphql, Graphql-tools & Prisma ORM.
+  API is an GraphQL API build with ExpressJS, Express-graphql, Graphql-tools and Prisma ORM.
 </p>

 <!--